Parishes & Partnerships

 worcester cathedral

-Worcester Cathedral is re-launching its Voluntary Choir as a Choir Church congregation, meeting for worship on Sundays.
-It is recruiting girl and boy choristers from the local area, and will partner with local schools to support choral music, and to engage the children in social justice .
-The Voluntary Choir will build on its founding mission, to serve the city, cathedral, and local community through music made to the glory of God.
+Worcester Cathedral has relaunched its Voluntary Choir as a Choir Church congregation, meeting for worship on Sundays.
+It is recruiting girl and boy choristers from the local area, and works with partner with local schools to support choral music, and to engage the children in social justice .
+The Voluntary Choir builds on its founding mission to serve the city, cathedral, and local community through music made to the glory of God.
 Families and fellowship will be at the heart of its offering. https://www.worcestercathedral.co.uk/media/1704/press-release_worcester-cathedral-and-kings-worcester-chorister-offering-change_final.pdf

 emerging partnerships